chandrukuppuswamy1988/MSTest-Development/README.md

 # MSTest-Development

-The Project to Practice MS Test in C#.This Project is the simple with only microsoft libraries are used without any external libraries.
+The Microsoft Test Project Portfolio in C#.This Project is the simple with only microsoft libraries are used without any external libraries.

 #### Note: commented codes are there in this project for reference purposes to demonstrate the different types of implementation